 Quick Look at the Valuation

 We will get the ratios quickly out of the way as they are not much relevant to this discussion.
-The stock at 0.92 times book value might appear a tad cheap but adjusting for about $400 million in good will on the books, we are looking at a stock price at 125% of the tangible book value, which is not too shabby but not attractive enough to invite interest.
+The stock at 0.92 times book value might appear a tad cheap but adjusting for about $400 million in good will on the books, we are looking at a stock price at 125% of the tangible book value, which is not too shabby but not attractive enough to invite interest (how is book value calculated).
 I would even argue that at 13.31 times earnings, investors may be over paying for the stock a bit today.
 Dole Foods is more richly valued than Del Monte, but it says more about Dole being a worse investment than FDP being a good investment.

 Commodity Business and Place in the Value Chain